-A free draining Multicultural Magic Terrace garden with naturalistic and increasingly diverse planting with spring bulbs, and seating, shown below through the seasons…
+- A free draining Multicultural Magic Terrace garden with naturalistic and increasingly diverse planting with spring bulbs, and seating, shown below through the seasons…

-- A sheltered shrubbery including many late season nectar rich plants such as Sedum and Buddleia, as well as Viburnum, Clematis, Roses, Fuchsia and Spring bulbs.
+- A sheltered shrubbery including many late season nectar rich plants such as Sedum, Marjoram and Buddleia, as well as Paeony, Clematis, Roses, Fuchsia and Spring bulbs.

 - A ‘crazy’, mossy croquet lawn, surrounded by shrub/perennial beds, again with many Hydrangea plants, herbaceous perennials and spring bulbs.

 - A woodland copse garden with Camellia, Skimmia, Pieris, Rhododendron, Azalea, Acer, Hydrangea, and thousands of spring bulbs and Cyclamen.

 - A more formal terrace, with tubs and seating…

 - An experimental, unique Retyred Matrix fruit and flower garden with many different apple cultivars, lots being grown with a unique spiral method of training.
 This area is also gradually developing as a display feature for some of our more unusual snowdrop cultivars, of which we now have over 220 different forms.
 This part of the garden won second prize in the inaugural “Greener Gardening Ideas” competition sponsored by the National Trust, Yorkshire Bank, and Daily Telegraph in 2009.

 - A lower Meadow Copse with masses of snowdrops, daffodils, Primula, Hydrangeas and other shrub and tree plantings for autumn colour and foliage interest.
 This area also contains many of the increasing collection of snowdrops from my historic Welsh snowdrop project, which gets added to every year.
 Interesting flower variations if you are interested in the minutiae of snowdrop detail, but even more fascinating human stories behind lots of the locations we have visited.
 (Click here for more).